LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/current_predicate_1.rst.txt

    current_predicate(Predicate)

-Enumerates, by backtracking, visible user predicates.
-When the predicate is declared in a ``uses/2`` or ``use_module/2`` directive, predicates are enumerated for the referenced object or module.
-Otherwise, predicates are enumerated for an object.
-In the case of objects, predicates not declared using a scope directive are not enumerated.
+Enumerates, by backtracking, visible user object predicates.
+Predicates not declared using a scope directive are not enumerated.

+When ``Predicate`` is ground at compile time, this predicate also succeeds for any predicates listed in :ref:`directives_uses_2` and :ref:`directives_use_module_2` directives.

+When ``Predicate`` is bound at compile time to a ``:/2`` term, this predicate enumerates module predicates (assuming that the backend Prolog compiler supports modules).

 Modes and number of proofs
 --------------------------